Possibly our most colourful round-up yet, here are the top 19 cafes and restaurants in Bali to get your poke bowl fix...

-Turn up the Poke swank at Seasalt – the super chic beachfront restaurant at Alila Seminyak.
+Turn up the Poke swank at Seasalt – the super-chic beachfront restaurant at Alila Seminyak.
 Inspired by the sea, you can expect a whole host of fruits de mer here, including a scrummy selection of bowls.
-The Red Rice, Pork or butter-soft Gindara are all super tempting, but for the purists, their OG Tuna bowl is simply divine with avocado, kyuri, chirashi rice, and of course, slices of the finest line-caught tuna.
+For the poke-loving purists, their Skipjack “Tuna” bowl is simply divine with wasabi mayo, cucumber, and ginger pickled gel.

 Bali’s best poke bowls: UBUD

 An Ayurvedic café concept for conscious foodies (try and say that 5 times fast), Mudra brings enlightened lunches, vegan treats and beautiful Poke Bowls brimming with goodness to Bali’s cultural capital.
 Using only the freshest Sulawesi seafood, you know it’s gonna be good here, and the Tuna Poke Bowl with probiotic Gochukaru kim chi doesn’t disappoint…

 Mudra, Jl Goutama Sel.
 No.22, Ubud, p. +62 878 8868 8622; Open daily 9am – 10pm.

 2. Milk & Madu Ubud